lquatrin/i3d21/assignment_7.md

 ### Batched Rendering

-Creating a batch of different cameras it is possible to visualize the mesh with different viewpoints:
+Using the **look_at_view_transform** method, we can create a batch of different cameras to visualize the mesh at different viewpoints:

 ![Batch of cows](imgs/a7/3_0.png)